TrackPolitics logoTrackPolitics

 AI-generated

-Sir Julian Smith is a Conservative MP for Skipton and Ripon, first elected in 2010.
-He has held senior government roles, including Secretary of State for Northern Ireland (2019–2020) and Chief Whip in the Commons (2017–2019), reflecting a long career in government service and party organisation.
+Sir Julian Smith is the Conservative MP for Skipton and Ripon, first elected in 2010.
+He has held major government roles including Secretary of State for Northern Ireland (2019–2020) and Chief Whip (Parliamentary Secretary to the Treasury) from 2017 to 2019, alongside a range of whip and committee positions throughout his parliamentary career.

 Voting Patterns